lraynor/adsorption/README.txt

-Implementation of Youtube's Absorption that uses MapReduce to calculate friend recommendations.
+Implementation of Youtube's Absorption algorithm that uses MapReduce to calculate friend recommendations.
 This was intended for use in a "Pennbook" social network web app based on Facebook that allowed users to create profiles, add friends, and select organization afflications, interests, etc. In the friend graph, we represented users as nodes and calculate edges between two nodes based on the sum of